tytydraco/yessleep/out/I_Found_Undeveloped_Film_They_Belonged_To_a_Dead_Hoarder.md

+ Part 1

 A year ago, I took a black & white photography class as an elective.
 In this class we used old cameras to shoot black and white photos, then developed the film with water and chemicals in a special room called the dark room.

 It was actually a pretty cool class.
 I felt like I did decent.